 In this Division —

-“flame safety lamp plan”, in relation to an underground coal mine, means the plan prepared for that mine under regulation 10.7.
+flame safety lamp plan, in relation to an underground coal mine, means the plan prepared for that mine under regulation 10.7.

 10.3.
 Underground workers must read and speak the English language

 Each responsible person at an underground mine must ensure that a person does not work underground in the mine unless the person is able —